kubernetes/enhancements/keps/sig-storage/177-volume-snapshot/tighten-validation-webhook-crd.md

 * **Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?**
   In phase one, the feature can be disabled by removing the webhook.
-However once we update the CRDs users will not easily be able to disable it once they have upgraded the
+However once we update the CRDs users will not easily be able to disable it once they have upgraded.

 * **What happens if we reenable the feature if it was previously rolled back?** Nothing special.